ccchang0111/BrownianMotion_StockTrading/README.md

 2. Random Motion (wondering around)
 3. Restricted Motion (negative momentum, not growing or dropping as fast as before)

-This simulation is just for FUN.
+[This simulation demo](https://htmlpreview.github.io/?https://github.com/ccchang0111/StockPrice_vs_BrownianMotion/blob/master/Demo_Stock_Momentum.nb.html) is just for FUN.
 And I am **not a millionaire**... your call